synthesized-io/tdk-demo/postgres/README.md

 (0 rows)
 ```

-Execute `control_query.sql` script on the resulted database:
+Execute the `control_query.sql` script on the resulting database to ensure that we have realistic and beautiful data:

 ```shell
 usql pg://postgres:postgres@localhost:6001/postgres -f control_query.sql